Class Prior Estimation under Covariate Shift: No Problem?: Covariate Shift is Fragile

-The question mark in \eqref{eq:simple} is meant to suggest that the answer may be `no'.
-This is illustrated in the following example. \begin{example} We revisit the binormal model with equal variances as an example that fits into the setting of Assumption~\ref{as:setting}.
-The source distribution $P$ is defined by specifying the marginal distribution of $Y = $, with $\mathrm{P}[A_1] = p \in (0,1)$, and defining the conditional distribution of the covariate $X$ given $Y$ as a mixture with weight $p$ of two normal distributions with equal variances:
+The question mark in \eqref{eq:simple} is meant to suggest that the answer is `no'.
+This is illustrated with the following example.

+\begin{example} We revisit the binormal model with equal variances as an example that fits into the setting of Assumption~\ref{as:setting}.
+The source distribution $P$ is defined by specifying the marginal distribution of $Y = $, with $\mathrm{P}[A_1] = p \in (0,1)$, and defining the class-conditional distributions of the covariate $X$ given $Y$ as normal distributions with equal variances:

+In \eqref{eq:CondNormal}, we assume that $\mu < \nu$ and $\sigma > 0$.
+The unconditional distribution of $X$ then is a mixture with weight $p$ of the two normal distributions.